 foo (a=b, c);

-Each is a valid C statement, but each may have unintended results.
+Each is a valid C statement, but each is likely to have unintended results.

 Give null statements a source line of their own.
 This, combined with enforcement by static analysis, would make clearer the intention that the statement was meant to be a null statement.